niuers/Distributed-System-Design-Review/Batch Processes.md

    * The simple chain of Unix commands (sort spill to disk, parallelize across cores) easily scales to large datasets, without running out of memory.
 The bottleneck is likely to be the rate at which the input file can be read from disk.

 ## The Unix Philosophy
 1. This approach—automation, rapid prototyping, incremental iteration, being friendly to experimentation, and breaking down large projects into manageable chunks— sounds remarkably like the Agile and DevOps movements of today.
-Surprisingly
+2. Some of those design principles are that inputs are immutable, outputs are intended to become the input to another (as yet unknown) program, and complex problems are solved by composing small tools that “do one thing well.”
-2. What does Unix do to enable this composability?
+3. What does Unix do to enable this composability?
+4. In the Unix world, the uniform interface that allows one program to be composed with another is files and pipes
 ### A uniform Interface
 1. In Unix, that interface is a file (or, more precisely, a file descriptor).
 A file is just an ordered sequence of bytes.
    * By convention, many (but not all) Unix programs treat this sequence of bytes as ASCII text.
 3. Another example of a uniform interface is URLs and HTTP
 ### Separation of logic and wiring
 1. Another characteristic feature of Unix tools is their use of standard input (stdin) and standard output (stdout).
-If
 2. the program doesn’t know or care where the input is coming from and where the output is going to.
 (One could say this is a form of loose coupling, late binding [15], or inversion of control [16].)
 3. However, there are limits to what you can do with stdin and stdout.
 Programs that need multiple inputs or outputs are possible but tricky
 ### Transparency and experimentation